tonyscottpage/site/whoweare.markdown

 permalink: /who-we-are/
 ---

-Over 25 years of practice we notice leaders becoming less trusted.
+We notice leaders becoming less trusted.
 If today you say "I am a leader!", who is interested?
 But if instead you ask "What could be different round here?", others will move into action... together.

-Our company has worked with leaders on their challenges in 80 organisations and 40 countries, to create 'enabling environments' that unlock the power of their teams.
-Page Consulting?
-These two words from a joke on a brass plaque soon brought life to this enterprise!
-The founder Tony Page ([CV here]({{ site.baseurl}}/documents/tonypagecv.pdf)) is a 59 year old father with two grown up children, and a partner for 34 years to [Helen]({{ site.baseurl}}/who-we-are/helen).
+Founded 25 years ago by Tony Page ([CV here]({{ site.baseurl}}/documents/tonypagecv.pdf)) a father of two grown up children, and partner to [Helen]({{ site.baseurl}}/who-we-are/helen).
+Working with leaders in 80 organisations and 40 countries, we create the 'good bubble' that unlocks the power of the team.
+We 'radically' enable you to link, trust, be accountable, and 'shift the system'!

 So what do we stand for?
-For you AND your team - not favouring one over the other.
+For you AND your team - giving place to both.
 For 'decluttering' towards purpose.
-For joining the dots.
-For 'self-organising' as in Occupy Sandy, and Linux (see [inspirations]({{ site.baseurl}}/documents/inspirations)).
-We want to radically enable you to link, build trust, take accountability, and 'shift the system'!

-Our 'living system' approach draws from work with clients and [colleagues]({{ site.baseurl}}/who-we-are/colleagues) and from [others who inspired us]({{ site.baseurl}}/documents/inspirations).
-Access our knowhow through the [library]({{ site.baseurl}}/documents/library), and from our <a href="http://www.middle-ground.co.uk"; target="_blank">MiDDLEGROUND</a> leadership school with its pop-up events across four continents.
+For joining dots.
+For the 'open source' values of sharing, using and improving, and 'self-organising' as exemplified by Occupy Sandy, and Linux.
+This 'living system' approach draws from clients and [colleagues]({{ site.baseurl}}/who-we-are/colleagues) and [others who inspired us]({{ site.baseurl}}/documents/inspirations).
+Access it in our [writing]({{ site.baseurl}}/documents/writings), and from the <a href="http://www.middle-ground.co.uk"; target="_blank">MiDDLEGROUND</a> leadership school with its pop-up events across four continents.

-<a href="mailto:info@pageconsulting.co.uk">Drop us a line</a> to find out more.
+<a href="mailto:info@pageconsulting.co.uk">Or drop us a line</a> to find out more.